Jekyll

 Mac OS

-For make to work, you’ll need ruby. get it with homebrew’s brew command
+For make to work, you’ll need ruby

 brew install ruby

-if brew: command not found get homebrew first
+if brew: command not found

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"